To Make Oneself Like Something Else

 2013, video projection

-almost imperceptibly breathing rubber landscape, shifting it's shape while slowly inflating
+video, displaying an almost imperceptibly breathing rubber landscape - shifting it's shape while slowly inflating

 2012, interdisciplinary media installation, video projection, wall relief, dimensions variable